edman/edman.github.io/_posts/2016-04-08-dynamic-programming-with-trees.md

 $D$ ($\dbar$), denoted $D_k$ ($\dbar_k$), corresponds to **the total weight of the maximum-weight independet set of the subtree rooted at the $k$-th node that _includes_ (_excludes_) the $k$-th node**.
-After the arrays $D$ and $\dbar$ have been entirely computed the answer of the problem will be the maximum among
-$D_r$ and $\dbar_r$, where $r$ is the node that represent the root of the tree.
+After the arrays $D$ and $\dbar$ have been entirely computed, the answer of the problem will correspond to the maximum among $D_r$ and $\dbar_r$, where $r$ is the node that represent the root of the tree.

 The *base case* of this dynamic programming solution are the leaves of the tree.
 Given a leaf node $l$ we have that $D_l = w_l$ and $\dbar_l = 0$, where